cachengo/recipes/k3s-leader/k3s-leader.md

 4. Give your installation a name and fill all the parameters.
 Click 'Install K3S-Leader' in the bottom right corner.

-5. Repeat the process to add additional leaders.
+5. Repeat the process filling out the IP_ADDRESS variable with the IP Address of the first leader to add additional leaders.

 ## Required Parameters